qdm12/gluetun/README.md

     - Use `-p 8000:8000/tcp` to access the [HTTP control server](#HTTP-control-server) built-in
     - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)

+    **If you encounter an issue with the tun device not being available, see [the FAQ](https://github.com/qdm12/private-internet-access-docker/blob/master/doc/faq.md#how-to-fix-openvpn-failing-to-start)**

 1. You can update the image with `docker pull qmcgaw/private-internet-access:latest`.
 There are also docker tags for older versions available:
     - `qmcgaw/private-internet-access:v2` linked to the [v2 release](https://github.com/qdm12/private-internet-access-docker/releases/tag/v2.0) (Golang based, only PIA)
     - `qmcgaw/private-internet-access:v1` linked to the [v1 release](https://github.com/qdm12/private-internet-access-docker/releases/tag/v1.0) (shell scripting based, no support, only PIA)